 The bottom line

-The theory remains the same and every business can segment their audience and target the right market at the right time.
+The theory remains the same and every business can use data analytics tools, segment their audience and target the right market at the right time.